-4233.
-Art of the Human Experience (2:2:0 O)

-(Prerequisite: NURS 4342) This course is designed to introduce the student to concepts related to the art and science of the nursing profession.
+NURS 4233 Art of the Human Experience (2:2:0,O) (Prerequisite: NURS 4342) This course is designed to introduce the student to concepts related to the art and science of the nursing profession.
 Students will have the opportunity to identify personal strengths and develop a personal statement in relation to their role as a baccalaureate prepared nurse.
 Students will also develop an understanding of how the human experience improves personal and patient satisfaction and healthcare outcomes.

-4234.
-Integrating BSN Concepts (2:2:0 O)

-(Prerequisites: NURS 4233, NURS 4342, NURS 4343, NURS 4344, NURS 4345, NURS 4346, NURS 4347, NURS 4348, NURS 4349) This capstone course provides the opportunity for the student to synthesize concepts and issues to facilitate overall success in the profession.
-Students integrate principles of patient centered care, interdisciplinary teams, advocacy, ethics, policy development, evidence-based practice, quality improvement, informatics, professional organization involvement, and patient safety.
+NURS 4234 Integrating BSN Concepts (2:2:0,0) (Prerequisites: NURS 4342, 4233, 4343, 4344, 4345, 4346, 4347, 4348, 4349) This capstone course provides the opportunity for the student to synthesize concepts and issues to facilitate overall success in the profession.
+Students integrate principles of patient centered care, interdisciplinary team, advocacy, ethics, policy development, evidence-based practice, quality improvement, informatics, professional organization involvement and patient safety.

-4342.
-Incorporation of Evidence into Practice (3:3:0 O)

-This course provides channels for connecting with identifiable evidence to enhance the practice of nursing.
-Basic research concepts, quality improvement aspects, and evidence-based practice (EBP) approaches will be considered to empower the students as consumers of evidence to verify practice established on valid evidence.
+NURS 4342 Incorporate of Evidence into Practice (3:3:0,0) This course provides channels for connecting with identifiable evidence to enhance the practice of nursing.
+Basic research concepts, quality improvement, and evidence-based practice (EBP) approaches will be considered to empower the students as consumers of evidence to verify practice established on valid evidence.
 To synthesize the professional role of the nurse, this course provides students with an underpinning for evidence-based practice.
 The capacity to operate as proficient consumers of evidence compels a comprehension of what are evidence, quality improvement, and basic research principles.
 Students will engage in discussions, reading, and evaluation of evidence, quality improvement, and research reports to advance the practice of nursing.

-4343.
-Foundations of Nursing Knowledge (3:3:0 O)

-(Prerequisite: NURS 4342) This course is an exploration of the evolution of nursing theory and how theory is applied in practice settings.
+NURS 4343 Foundations of Nursing Knowledge (3:3:0,0) (Prerequisite: NURS 4342) This course is an exploration of the evolution of nursing theory and how theory is applied in practice settings.
 Concepts within select nursing theories are examined in terms of a hierarchy of theoretical and philosophical thinking.
-The relationships between nursing theory, evidence based practice, research, and practice policies are examined.
+The relationships between nursing theory, evidence based practice, research and practice policies are examined.

-4344.
-Management & Leadership: Bedside to Boardroom (CL)

-(3:2.5:0.5 O)

-(Prerequisite: NURS 4233, NURS 4342, NURS 4343) This course provides channels for connecting with identifiable evidence to enhance the practice of nursing.
-Basic re-search concepts, quality improvement aspects, and evidence-based practice (EBP) approaches will be considered to empower the students as consumers of evidence to verify practice established on valid evidence.
+NURS 4344 Management and Leadership: Bedside to Boardroom (3:2.5:.5,O) (Prerequisite: NURS 4342, 4233, 4343) This course provides channels for connecting with identifiable evidence to enhance the practice of nursing.
+Basic research concepts, quality improvement aspects, and evidence-based practice (EBP) approaches will be considered to empower the students as consumers of evidence to verify practice established on valid evidence.
 To synthesize the professional role of the nurse, this course provides students with an underpinning for evidence-based practice.
 The capacity to operate as proficient consumers of evidence compels a comprehension of what are evidence, quality improvement, and basic research principles.
 Students will engage in discussions, reading, and evaluation of evidence, quality improvement, and research reports to advance the practice of nursing.

-4345.
-Healthcare Information Technology (3:3:0 O)

-(Prerequisites: NURS 4342, NURS 4233, NURS 4343) This course will focus on healthcare information technology (HIT) being utilized by todays nurse.
-Course content will assist nurses to understand HIT processes utilized to improve patient outcomes by working across healthcare disciplines to integrate knowledge, improve quality, and efficiency of patient care.
-Students will explore the various uses of HIT initiatives, and use of technology in a variety of health care settings.
-Course content will identify the issues of ethics, information security, and privacy associated with HIT.
+NURS 4345 Healthcare Information Technology (3:3:0,0) (Prerequisites: NURS 4342, 4233, 4343) This course will focus on healthcare information technology (HIT) being utilized by todays nurse.
+Course content will assist nurses to understand HIT processes utilized to improve patient outcomes by working across healthcare disciplines to integrate knowledge, improve quality and efficiency of patient care.
+Students will explore the various uses of HIT initiatives and use of technology in a variety of health care settings.
+Course content will identify the issues of ethics, information security and privacy associated with HIT.
 Additionally the course provides students strategies for implementing meaningful use of HIT.